pachadotdev/pachadotdev/README.md

 ### Hi there 👋

 I am a statistician.
 I'm interested in the application of statistical methods to address specific policy relevant questions, and in particular in international trade, migration, investments and theoretically founded empirical work.
-My interests cover methodology and data compilation practises, systematically missing data, how we clean, prepare, and tidy data in a reproducible way, and the role of information on the implications of models.
+My interests cover methodology and data compilation practices, systematically missing data, how we clean, prepare, and tidy data in a reproducible way, and the role of information on the implications of models.

 Quick Links: [🔗 Personal Homepage](https://pacha.dev/), [🐦 Twitter](https://twitter.com/pachadotdev), [📖 R4DS in Spanish](https://es.r4ds.hadley.nz/).